COVID-19 Safety Information for Chan Centre Event Organizers, Backstage Visitors & Artists

 Prior to your arrival

 - All persons visiting the UBC campus and entering the Chan Centre for the Performing Arts must be able to answer “no” to all three of the following questions:

-- Have you, or members of your household, travelled internationally within the last 14 days, including to the USA?
+- Have you travelled internationally within the last 14 days, including to the USA?

 - The Chan Centre strongly recommends that people with underlying medical conditions and people who are immunocompromised not attend events at this time.

 - Directions to the Chan Centre are available here